rop2000/Syringe-Controller/README.md

 # Syringe-Controller
-A lab syringe controlling program that automates transfer rate calculations of fluids and initiates physical syringe liquid release for research labs.
+A lab syringe controlling program that automates transfer rate calculations of fluids and initiates physical syringe liquid release at a configured time for research labs.